top of page

 About EMDR and Somatic Therapy

 Somatic Therapy recognizes the deep connection between mind and body.
-Often, our mind understands that a situation isn’t dangerous, but our body may still react with fear or tension.
-This gap can leave people feeling like something is missing in traditional talk therapy.
-While talk therapy helps with self-awareness and insight, it doesn’t always address the body’s protective responses.
-Somatic therapy works to bridge this gap, helping release these negative physiological responses and improve both physical and emotional well-being.
+Often, we can understand logically that a situation isn’t dangerous, yet our body continues to respond with fear, tension, or overwhelm.
+This disconnect can leave people feeling stuck or frustrated with traditional talk therapy.
+While talk therapy supports insight and self-awareness, it doesn’t always address the body’s protective responses.
+Somatic therapy helps bridge this gap by working directly with these physiological reactions, supporting both emotional and physical well-being.

-EMDR (Eye Movement Desensitization and Reprocessing) is a type of somatic therapy that uses bilateral stimulation, like eye movements or alternating sounds, to process and release trapped emotions and memories.
-It helps align cognitive understanding with felt experiences, releasing disturbing images, physical reactions, and limiting beliefs.
-EMDR is proven effective for PTSD and is widely recognized as an evidence-based treatment.
+EMDR (Eye Movement Desensitization and Reprocessing) is a form of somatic therapy that uses bilateral stimulation—such as eye movements or alternating sounds—to help process and release unresolved memories and emotions.
+This approach supports the integration of cognitive understanding with felt experience, allowing disturbing images, physical sensations, and limiting beliefs to soften and resolve.
+EMDR is a well-researched, evidence-based treatment and is widely recognized for its effectiveness in treating PTSD.

-Because EMDR accelerates the healing process, people often experience relief from long-standing sensations and emotions more quickly.
-It's also effective for treating smaller traumas that lead to symptoms like anxiety, depression, phobias, low self-esteem, creativity blocks, and relationship struggles.
-As emotional and physical blockages are cleared, many individuals report feeling more joyful, open, and connected with others.
+Because EMDR can accelerate the healing process, many people experience relief from long-standing emotional and physical responses more quickly than with talk therapy alone.
+EMDR is also effective for smaller or cumulative traumas that contribute to anxiety, depression, phobias, low self-esteem, creative blocks, and relationship difficulties.
+As these patterns are processed and released, individuals often report feeling more grounded, open, and connected.

 Couples Therapy